mrrpnya/mrrpnya.github.io/content/en/collections/lgbtq_resources.md

 - [The Orchard Discord Server](https://discord.gg/theorchard)

 > A Discord server for LGBTQ+, plural, therian, and so on individuals.
 > It tries to be a safe space for all, and has a variety of channels for different topics.
-Note though that the rules are strict.
+Note though that the rules are stricter than other servers.

 - [r/egg_irl](https://www.reddit.com/r/egg_irl/)